jefflasslett/mod-vim/README.markdown

 # mod-vim : a modular vim config

-**NOTE: Remodelling in progress.
-This config won't auto install.
-Lot's of features don't work.
-I wouldn't recommend it to you (yet).**

 I'm not as ambitious as the author of SPF-13.
 This is my personal vim config.
-It works well for me on my macs and linux, but I've stripped out the windows support (at least for now).  mod-vim achieves the same ends as spf-13 in that it installs a set of useful plugins and provide some organisational philosophy to the configuration.
+It works well for me on my macs and linux, but I've stripped out the windows support (at least for now).  mod-vim achieves the same ends as spf-13 in that it installs a set of useful plugins and provides some organisational philosophy to the configuration.

-Unlike traditional VIM plugin structure, which similar to UNIX throws all files into common directories, making updating or disabling plugins a real mess, mod-vim uses the [Vundle] plugin management system to have a well organized vim directory (Similar to mac's app folders).
-Vundle also ensures that the latest versions of your plugins are installed and makes it easy to keep them up to date.

 # Installation

+Nothing fancy as yet.
+Simply clone this project somewhere convenient and create symlinks:

+1. `ln -s ~/.vimrc path/to.mod-vim/vimrc`
+1. `ln -s ~/.vim.d path/to.mod-vim/vim.d`
+1. `vim +PluginInstall! +PluginClean +qall`

 # Design